-After you turn on the power, the fault (amber) LED is off and the Power OK (green) LEDs are lit.
-For more information about the power-supply-with-fan unit LEDs and controls, see "Power-supply-with-fan unit" on page 30.
+After you turn on the power, the fault (amber) LED is off and the power OK (green) LEDs are lit.
+For more information about the power-supply LEDs and controls, see "Power supply controls and LEDs" on page 20 and "Power supply controls and LEDs" on page 46.